LanzJosephPelayo/2ECEB-ECE2112-PA-2/README.md

 • `.reshape()` = A built-in function in Numpy that allows us to arrange or rearrange the array dataset into another format as long as it has the same elements.

-• `.mean()` = A built-in function in numpy that automatically takes the average or mean value from an list or an array without manually calculating the mean through hard code.
+• `np.mean()` = A built-in function in numpy that automatically takes the average or mean value from an list or an array without manually calculating the mean through hard code.

 • Boolean Indexing =  A built-in function in Numpy that allows taking elements or values from a dataset under specific conditions